 Sloth’s mom helps him with strategies to sleep and release his worries.
 They listen to the trees, close their eyes, breath in and out.
 Sloth eventually falls into a peaceful sleep.

 Ella’s Night Lights by Lucy Fleming

 Ella brings bright night light to help others not be afraid.
 She befriends a fox and an owl and they play together but she always has to return home during the day to protect her wings.
 Then, her friends make her a den of darkness where she can see out and watch the sunrise.
-So sweet.

 Everybody in the Red Brick Building by Anne Wynter, illustrated by Oge Mora

 In this building, noisy kids and cats and parrots wake each other up–then slowly, everyone falls back asleep.
 The noises give us a lovely atmospheric feel, and we get a strong sense of relationships and community.

 Good Night Owl by Greg Pizzoli

 Owl tears up his house to find the “noise” preventing his sleep which we soon see is a cute little squeaky mouse.
 Soon the roof is off, the walls are down, and Owl’s lying in wait to get that noise…One of the most hilarious bedtime stories for kids.

 Noisy Night by Mac Barnett, illustrated by Brian Biggs

 From the bottom floor to the top, the residents of this apartment building are making lots of noise!
 Find out who lives at the top and how he makes everyone BE QUIET so they all can sleep.